slopedoo/discobot/README.md

 !status - show status of CPU, memory and disk usage, as well as uptime.

-!request - request a movie with an IMDb URL.
-Only works for movies
+!request - request a movie or TV show, either with an IMDb URL or a search string

-!streams - print the amount of currently active streams
+!streams - print the currently active streams

 !new - list the most recently added items